Succeeding as a Rural Leader: Lessons of Experience

-The Golden LEAF Scholars Leadership Program, developed by the Center for Creative Leadership (CCL®) for the Golden LEAF Foundation in Rocky Mount, NC, is designed to provide the scholars with job opportunities in North Carolina’s rural areas and to foster leadership skills in the scholars so they will have the tools necessary to return to their hometowns or other rural communities in the state as future community and business leaders.
+The Golden LEAF Scholars Leadership Program, developed by us for the Golden LEAF Foundation in Rocky Mount, NC, is designed to provide the scholars with job opportunities in North Carolina’s rural areas and to foster leadership skills in the scholars so they will have the tools necessary to return to their hometowns or other rural communities in the state as future community and business leaders.

 Golden LEAF was created in 1999 to manage one-half of North Carolina’s share of funds from the Master Settlement Agreement with tobacco companies.
 The foundation has provided millions of dollars in scholarships to help students from eligible communities attend the state’s colleges and universities.